Timeline of Australian inventions: 20th century Post-Federation – 1901–1945

 1928 – Electronic Pacemaker – Developed by Edgar H Booth and Mark C Liddell, the heart pacemaker had a portable apparatus which 'plugged into a lighting point.
 One pole was applied to a skin pad soaked in strong salt solution' while the other pole 'consisted of a needle insulated except at its point, and was plunged into the appropriate cardiac chamber'.
 'The pacemaker rate was not good from about 80 to 120 pulses per minute, and likewise the voltage variable from 1.5 to 120 volts.'
-The apparatus was used to revive a potentially stillborn infant at Crown Street Women's Hospital, Sydney whose heart continued 'to beat on its own accord', 'at the end of 10 minutes' of stimulation.
+The apparatus was used at Crown Street Women's Hospital, Sydney to revive a potentially stillborn infant whose heart continued 'to beat on its own accord', 'at the end of 10 minutes' of stimulation.

+1928 – Aerial Ambulance – (Royal Flying Doctor Service) – Reverend John Flynn created the world's first air ambulance with the "Australian Inland Mission Aerial Medical Service", later being renamed to the Royal Flying Doctor Service (RFDS), designing and operating planes to respond to injured and ill people too far away from the nearest hospital to be transported by road before death occurred from their injuries.
+Flynn & Hudson Fysh, (a founder of QANTAS) signed an agreement to operate an aerial ambulance from Cloncurry, Queensland in 1927, with the first service beginning on the 5th of May 1928.

 1929 – Starting blocks – Athlete Charlie Booth and his father are credited with the invention of the starting block.
 Starting blocks are a device used in the sport of track and field by sprint athletes to brace their feet against at the start of a race so they do not slip as they stride forward at the sound of the starter's pistol.
 The blocks also enable the sprinters to adopt a more efficient starting posture and isometrically preload their muscles in an enhanced manner.
 This allows them to start more powerfully and increases their overall sprint speed capability.
 For most levels of competition, including the whole of high-level international competition, starting blocks are now mandatory equipment for the start of sprint races.

 1930 – Letter Sorting Machine – (Sydney's General Post Office (GPO)) was the site for the first mechanised letter sorter which was developed by an engineer with the Postmaster-General's Department.

 1930 – Clapperboard – The wooden marker used to synchronise sound and film was invented by Frank Thring Sr of Efftee Studios in Melbourne.